 As an Olympic discipline, Judo is a physically hard combat sport for men and women.
-It can be practised from early childhood to old age, and by people with physical and mental disabilities.
-Training for judo emphasises self-respect, discipline, respect for training partners and opponents, physical and mental development and provides opportunities for lifetime involvement in stimulating and rewarding activity.
+It can be practiced from an early childhood to old age, and by people with physical and mental disabilities.
+Training for judo emphasizes self control, discipline, respect for training partners and opponents, physical and mental development and provides opportunities for lifetime involvement in stimulating and rewarding activity.

 Northampton Judo Club was originally established as the Northampton YMCA Judo Club in 1982.
-Since that time it has changed venue on several occasions, and is now based at Carlsberg sports and social club in the town centre.
-It is a member of the British Judo Association.
+Since that time it has changed venue on several occasions, and is now based at Carlsberg Sports and Social Club in Northampton Town Centre.
+We are a member of the British Judo Association - Club Number 597.

 The club has a long and successful history in attracting and developing both senior and junior players and has taken several children and young people through from junior beginner to senior black belt.
 Its coaching team is second to none, and teaching is directly provided every week by one or more of the following coaches: